go-panton/pws/README.md

 - each service is a micro-services.
 - each service provide an unify interface via REST apis.
 - each service will have its own client-sdk.
+- each service will be have its own repository.

 ## 1.0 MCRE